 3. What is your role?

-Our main role is to introduce you to a choice of the most appropriate invoice finance funders on our panel in order to find the option which suits your business requirement.
+Our main role is to introduce you to a number of invoice finance funders on our approved panel who we believe have the appetite and the ability to offer you a facility.

-Although we do specialise in invoice finance, we are also able to help you consider certain alternative options and have a separate panel of providers who may suit your needs.
+Although we do specialise in invoice finance, we may also be able to help you consider certain alternative options and have a separate panel of providers who may suit your needs.

 4. What qualifications do you have?

-We have a policy of ensuring that all our Consultants achieve certain qualifications awarded via the Asset Based Finance Association (ABFA).
-For more information about the ABFA please click here www.abfa.org.uk/.
+We have a policy of ensuring that all our Consultants have passed (at the very least) the foundation level exams awarded via the Asset Based Finance Association (ABFA).
+For more information about ABFA please click here www.abfa.org.uk.

 5. Are you part of a group?

 Yes.
-Touch Financial is part of the award winning SFP Group.
+Touch Financial is part of the award winning SFP Group which provides a wide range of other services to businesses, accountants and lenders.
 For more information about the group click here www.sfpgroup.com.

 6. Are you independent / impartial being part of a group?